-1. Governing Body

-1a.
-Does the grant require formation of some type of governing body (steering committee, coordinating council, etc.) to guide grant activities?

-1b.
-If so, has this body been formed and is it meeting as required?
+1. Governing Body 1a.
+Does the grant require formation of some type of committee, coordinating council, etc.) to guide grant activities es? , Yes □ No □ N/A □ 1b.
+If so, has this body been formed and is it meeting as rec quired?
+Yes □ No □ N/A □ 1c.

-1c.
 Are all required members participating?
-Yes D No D N/A D

-2. Evidence-Based Interventions
+Yes □ No □ N/A □ 2.
+Evidence-Based Interventions 2a.

-2a.
 List all interventions being used by the grantee.
 List in the Program Review Comments section.
 2b.
-Which interventions do the grantee identify as "evidence-based?"
-Why?
-Based on what information?
-Explain in the Program Review Comments section.

-2c.
-Does the Grantee have a quality assurance or fidelity monitoring process in place to ensure that interventions are implemented as intended?
-Yes \Box No \Box

-3. Assessments
+Which interventions do the grantee identify as "evidence what information?
+Explain in the Program Review Comm " • Based on 2c.
+Does the Grantee have a quality assurance or fidelity n to ensure that interventions are implemented as intended? nonitoring process Yes □ in place No □ 3.
+Assessments 3a.
+If providing direct services, how are participants assessed responsivity?
+Explain in the Program Review Comments r risk, n eed and 3b.
+How is that information used?
+Explain in the Progsection. gram Rei view Co mments 4.
+Staff Training 4a.
+Do all project staff receive an orientation and/or train project? ning pertir nent to t Yes □ he grant No □ 4b.
+Are there opportunities for ongoing training for staff affili ated with the gran t?
+No □ 5.
+Policies & Procedures 5a.
+Did the Grantee develop a written Policies & Proced Manual specific to the grant project? dures Ma nual or Yes □ 5b.
+Are they accessible to staff?
+Yes □ No □ 6.
+Case Management/Tracking 6a.
+Does the Grantee maintain an automated or web-based data collection system to track participants served by the gr nageme nt and/or Yes □ No □ N/A □

-3a.
-If providing direct services, how are participants assessed for risk, need and responsivity?
+6b.
+If not, how are services and/or participants tracked?
 Explain in the Program Review Comments section.